 That said, it all goes back to the veterans.
-Perhaps none more so than those from Vietnam, according to Mark Matthiessen. an EBRC Blind Rehabilitation Specialist.
-"They're able to feel the appreciation and love that they were deprived of when they first got of volunteer services at the Newington VA, is that each event "gives the guys something to look forward to, and afterwards, when they for days at a time."
+Perhaps none more so than those from Vietnam, according to Mark Matthiessen, an EBRC Blind Rehabilitation Specialist.
+"They're able to feel the appreciation and love that they were deprived of when they first got home."

+The best part, said Joe Canzarella, assistant chief of volunteer services at the Newington VA, is that each event "gives the guys something to look forward to, and afterwards, when they get back to the VA, they talk about everything they did for days at a time."